sylodev/titanscript/README.md

 # titanscript

-**The packages that exist are currently incomplete.
-The extension is not published and still has a load of issues.**
+> *the packages in this repository are incomplete and have a load of bugs that still have to be ironed out.*

-This is the monorepo containing tooling and other useful utilities for TitanScript.
+> *the vscode extension is yet to be published.*

+TitanScript is the name of the scripting language Atlas uses primarily for Actions.
+This monorepo contains useful tools and programs for working with it.

+# notes

+The interpreter and runtime tags aren't present in this repository as they aren't necessary for what we're trying to do.
 You can find each package and what it does under `packages/`.
-The only thing you won't find here is the interpreter and runtime tags, as those are a lot more complicated and a lot more dependent on Atlas itself.
-This project is also using a different parser, which is a dumbed down version of the VX parser that will eventually be put into use.
-The differences should be minimal and it's faster and easier to work with compared to the current parser.
+This project is using a different parser to what the live bot is using because the live version is more complicated and less fastly, that and I was too lazy to port it to typescript and clean up the code enough to make it open source.
+The differences should be minimal and the new parser is faster and easier to work with.

-Tag information is exported from the bot by a script and is stored in `packages/parser/data/tags.json`.
-You shouldn't update this directly, if you want to improve tag descriptions contact us directly with the changes you want and we'll consider them.
+Tag metadata is exported from the bot and is updated here whenever I feel like it.
+That data is stored in [packages/parser/src/data/tags.json](/packages/parser/src/data/tags.json). **Do not update this data directly**; if you want to improve tag descriptions contact us with the changes you want and we'll consider changing it.

 # todo

 - [ ] Testing
+- [ ] Script formatter
 - [ ] `vsc-extension:` Auto-completing `{user.random}` or any tag with no arguments with an existing closing bracket doubles the closing brackets, so it becomes `{user.random}}`. [video](https://sylver.is-fucking.gay/f/LZjXeu)
 - [ ] `vsc-extension:` Auto-complete doesn't play nice if you are right of a dot. [video](https://i.sylver.me/f/xrJAlr.gif)